Effective: November 16, 2020

 What End Users’ data do we process?

-If the End User or their Parent has a service query (e.g. a password recovery request) then we may collect the End User’s or their Parent’s email address to respond
+- End-User or Parent email address.
+If the End User or their Parent has a service query (e.g. a password recovery request) then we may collect the End User’s or their Parent’s email address to respond.

 How do we process End Users’ data?

-- We use some of the data described in the table above to derive aggregated information about End Users such as the number and frequency of visits to Rukkaz and the length of their stays.
+- We use some of the data described above to derive aggregated information about End Users such as the number and frequency of visits to Rukkaz and the length of their stays.

 - We collect End Users’ device IP addresses solely for the internal support of Rukkaz, such as system administration, and in case requested by law enforcement.
 We encrypt the IP address and adopt and implement appropriate and reasonable security practices regarding access to it.
 We delete the IP address after 10 days, unless we are required to keep it for legal reasons.